The Fluoride Bias and the rising question: Does a Filter Remove Fluoride from water?

 After years of boiling water to kill off bacteria, many people assume that the same would work to get rid of fluoride.
 This, however, doesn’t work ad has the opposite effect.
 When boiling water, fluoride will not evaporate, only water will.
 Now you have the same amount of fluoride, but less water and therefore all you have done is increase the fluoride concentration.
 The other option is to start noticing what processed foods and beverages contain fluoride.
 You don’t need to eliminate these from your diet completely, in fact, this is very much advised against, but you can certainly cut down on your intake.

 The most important thing to not to do is to buy a generic active-carbon filter and assume it will do the job.
-This may seem like a dead-end, a negative answer to the “Does a filter remove fluoride from water?” question, but it is not.
+This may seem like a dead-end, a negative answer to the “Does a filter remove fluoride from water or not?” question, but it is not.
 The essence of the matter is that you need to be incredibly discerning about the kind of filter you use to achieve your desired result.

 Filters and Fluoride

 Three categories of filters can remove fluoride from water, utilizing different methods: Reverse osmosis, de-ionization, and activated alumina.
 The prices of these may differ, especially as they are only recent additions to the mainstream house filter, as opposed to industry filters.
+But this is all part of the answer to does a filter remove fluoride from water.

 Reverse Osmosis and De-ionisation